 Siegel & Strain has been a leader in sustainable design since the early 1990s and actively engaged in sustainable advocacy, education, and research.
-Principals at Siegel & Strain have authored guideline specifications for GreenSpec, the most widely recognized directory of green materials in the United States; served on the boards of the Northern California Chapter of the US Green Building Council and the Ecological Design Network; chaired the national American Institute of Architects’ Committee on the Environment; served on the US Green Building Council’s Technical Advisory Groups developing LEED standards; taught sustainable design courses at UC Berkeley; written many articles and sections of books on sustainable design; and spoken about sustainable design and the work of the firm at local, regional and national conferences.
+Principals at Siegel & Strain have authored guideline specifications for GreenSpec, the most widely recognized directory of green materials in the United States; served on the boards of the Carbon Leadership Forum, the Northern California Chapter of the US Green Building Council, and the Ecological Building Network; chaired the national American Institute of Architects’ Committee on the Environment; served on the US Green Building Council’s Technical Advisory Groups developing LEED standards; taught sustainable design courses at UC Berkeley; written many articles and sections of books on sustainable design; and spoken about sustainable design and the work of the firm at local, regional, and national conferences.

 All building design is environmental, and buildings, landscapes and cities are all subsets of the larger environment.
 Paraphrasing environmental educator David Orr from his seminal piece Environmental Literacy: Education as if the Earth Mattered, we start every project by asking the big questions:

 - What impact will it have on the community?

 - Is it safe to make and use?

 - Can it be repaired, reused, or recycled?

 - What is the real environmental cost over its lifetime?

 - Is there a better way to do it?

 Our goal is to create buildings that are functional, beautiful and well-loved, because well-loved buildings are well cared for and ultimately that’s what makes them sustainable.
 Along the way we seek to eliminate or at least minimize the impacts of constructing and operating buildings.
 Specific elements of our approach include: